nuxeo-sandbox/nuxeo-cmis-sync/README.md

 ### Known Limitations

 * No fine-tuning of the mappings, no callbacks to adapt it dynamically (maybe based on the value of fields for example)
+* Not using the recent (9.10) Streams, so it will probably not ingest thousands of documents per second (anyway, the rate of ingestion also depends on the speed at which the remote application can find and send the documents)

 ## Support